ivvycode/apidocs/venues/accommodation/add-or-update-booking-accommodation.md

 ```
 {% endapi-method-response-example %}
 {% api-method-response-example httpCode=400 %}
-Failure to add or update the accommodation with a specific error message.
 {% api-method-response-example-description %}
+Failure to add or update the accommodation with a general error message, or a message that applies to specific request data.
 {% endapi-method-response-example-description %}
 ```javascript
 {